ByPurify has researched everything you would want to know about air purifiers.

 The main difference between an air purifier and a HEPA air filter is how they operate.

-An air purifier is an integral component.
-It features various features to help combat the air pollution issues in your home.
 A HEPA air filter concentrates on one job – trapping all the airborne contaminants.
 It then pushes out clean, fresh air into the room.

 Learn More: HEPA Air Purifiers